The world's best free agent? Willian proving worth to Chelsea, Tottenham and Arsenal | Goal.com

 Indeed, right now, with no contract resolution reached and his terms due to expire at the end of the season, there is no better free agent on the transfer market.
 That is saying something, given Jan Vertonghen, Thiago Silva, David Silva, Edinson Cavani and Ryan Fraser are all available for no fee this summer.

-Both Arsenal and Tottenham are particularly keen in signing a player who is settled in London and presently enjoying one of the best campaigns of his career to date.
+Both Arsenal and Tottenham are particularly keen on signing a player who is settled in London and presently enjoying one of the best campaigns of his career to date.

 Willian has already matched his best-ever Premier League haul of eight goals and he is the only player other than striker Tammy Abraham (15) to have reached double figures (10) in all competitions this season.